LyxDLiI/ProCNS/README.md

   </tbody>
 </table>
 N/A will be included in subsequent updates.
-If you need the _.h5_ format of the BraTS2019 or H&E dataset, Please feel free to contact us.
+If you need the '.h5' format processed datasets of the BraTS2019 and H&E, please feel free to contact us.

 # Requirements
 Some important required packages are listed below: